 As dramatic as the effects of climate change are expected to be on the natural world, the projected changes to human society may be even more devastating.

-In addition to less nutritious food, the effect of global warming on human health is also expected to be serious: The American Medical Association has reported an increase in mosquito-borne diseases like malaria and dengue fever, as well as a rise in cases of chronic conditions like asthma, are already occurring, most likely as a direct result of global warming.
+In addition to less nutritious food, the effect of global warming on human health is also expected to be serious.
+The American Medical Association has reported an increase in mosquito-borne diseases like malaria and dengue fever, as well as a rise in cases of chronic conditions like asthma, most likely as a direct result of global warming.
 The 2016 outbreak of Zika virus, a mosquito-borne illness, highlighted the dangers of climate change.
 The disease causes devastating birth defects in fetuses when pregnant women are infected, and climate change could make higher-latitude areas habitable for the mosquitoes that spread the disease, experts said.
 Longer, hotter summers could also lead to the spread of tick-borne illnesses.

 Further reading on the impacts of global warming